-where $\epsilon_r$ and $\epsilon_v$ are the magnitude of the apses of the ellipsoid \red{along position and velocity components and are tuning parameters}.
+where $\epsilon_r$ and $\epsilon_v$ are the magnitudes of the apses of the ellipsoid along position and velocity components, and are tuning parameters.
 The terminal constraint~\eqref{eq:constraint_x_terminal_set} can be replaced by two second-order cone (SOC) constraints,